mstksg/inCode/copy/entries/monad-plus-1.md

 [maf]: http://www.haskell.org/haskellwiki/Functor-Applicative-Monad_Proposal

-There is a nice vocabulary we can use so we can talk about all MonadPlus's in a general way:
+There is a vocabulary we can use so we can talk about all MonadPlus's in a general way:

 -   We call a success a "return".
 Yeah...the name is super confusing because of how the word "return" is used in almost every other context in computer